Laura Kuenssberg: Bodyguard

 In a July 2017 Spectator article, Charles Moore wrote of being told "informally" that Kuenssberg had received protection by a bodyguard during the 2017 general election.
 The BBC had believed her safety was under threat because of online abuse considered to be mainly from supporters of Jeremy Corbyn.
 The BBC refused to comment about the story.
 The Labour politician Yvette Cooper defended the BBC's political editor: "It's her job to ask difficult questions.
 It's her job to be sceptical about everything we say".
 By the end of the campaign, Kuenssberg also received online abuse by some Conservative and UKIP supporters.

 At both the Conservative and Labour Party conferences in 2017, Kuenssberg was accompanied by a security guard.
 Journalist Jenni Russell, a former BBC editor herself, was quoted in The New York Times about the issue affecting Kuenssberg: "The graphic level of threats to women is quite extraordinary and it's one of the worst things to have happened in recent British public life."

 At a November 2017 gathering in London, Kuenssberg said that internet trolls were attempting to silence her.

 Awards

 In November 2016, Kuenssberg was awarded Broadcaster of the Year by the Political Studies Association.
 The prize was in recognition of her contribution to the public understanding of politics, especially surrounding the June 2016 EU Referendum and subsequent developments.

 At the British Journalism Awards organised by Press Gazette in December 2016, Kuenssberg received the Journalist of the Year award.
 "Kuenssberg deserves this prize for the sheer volume and scope of reporting on some of the biggest changes ever in British politics" said the judges, pointing especially to her coverage of the EU membership referendum and its aftermath.

 Kuenssberg was named in the Evening Standards 2019 list of the top 20 'most influential Londoners'.

 Personal life

 Kuenssberg is married to James Kelly, a management consultant.
-The couple reside in East London and have no children.